iooe/laravel-comments/readme.md

  ## Examples
 This repository include only bootstrap template, but you can create you own UI.

-This is examples of comments rendering using backend and this way have bad performance when 100+ comments on post.
-Good way is using api for get data through ajax and build UI with Vue js (or any another library).
+This is examples of comments rendering using backend and this way have bad performance when 100+ comments on post due to the need to check user permissions (reply, edit, delete etc) for each comment.

+Good way is using api for get data through ajax and build UI with Vue js (or any other library) with verification of user permissions for UI on frontend.

 1. Build with semantic ui
 ![2222d](https://user-images.githubusercontent.com/16865573/48430226-0124c680-e799-11e8-9341-daac331236b2.png)